ketozhang/notes/mynotebook/Physics/Thermodynamics/Coexistence_of_Phases.md

----
-title: "Coexistence of Phases"
+#  "Coexistence of Phases"
----

 # Coexistence of Phases

 Consider a substance in isothermal such that we are able to vary its volume and pressure.
 We may graph this in a curve called the **isotherm**.

 Let's focus on liquid and gas phase (all of this applies between solid-gas and solid-liquid as well).
 At a certain isotherm the two liquid and gas phase may coexist if:

 * the isotherm lies below a **critical temperature** $\tau_c$ such that
 * the two phases are in thermal, diffusive, and pressure equilibrium

     $$\tau_l=\tau_g, \quad \mu_l=\mu_g, \quad P_l = P_g$$

 * note that the the substance will in a certain phase if that phase's chemical potential is the lowest: